AI face detection & recognition with Datamaton products

 How much time does face detection & recognition take?

-It takes less than 1 second to detect faces in small size photos (~3 megabytes or less) and ~1-5 seconds for medium sized photos (less than 10 megabyte).
-Large photos (20+ megabytes) – especially in raw format – can take upto a minute per photo.
-Videos are more time consuming – it can take Knit several minutes to extract several hundred still images from a long (~5+ minute) video before these images are processed.
-However, the most time consuming part is grouping together the same face in different photo & video files.
-This essentially requires Knit to compare each detected face with every other one to see if they are the same!
+However, the most time consuming part is grouping together the same person’s face in different photo & video files.
+This essentially requires Knit to compare each detected face with every other one to see if they belong to the same person!
 Grouping 100,000 faces for the first time can take ~30+ minutes!
-Incrementally adding newly detected faces after this initial grouping is much less expesinve though.
-Lastly, once you assign a name to a face Knit propagates it to all the photo & video files that contain that face – this can take several minutes to complete.
+Incrementally adding newly detected faces after this initial grouping is much less expensive.
+Lastly, propagating a face name tag to all the photo & video files that contain that person’s face can take several minutes.

 Which photo and video formats do you support?